 In this mock up we used a blue tile for the feature wall and dark wood for the shelving and cubbies.
 Although our client loves the color blue, we ultimately decided, and our client agreed, that this combination was too dark.

 In this design, we tried a lighter patterned tile on the feature wall which made a world of difference and really brightened up the space.

-Even though the lighter tile helped brighten things up a ton, it still felt a bit heavy to us.
+Even though the lighter tile helped, it still felt a bit heavy to us.
 So in the above design you see we went with a lighter wood and reduced the wood wrapping around the outside of the cabinets.
 Once we put this together we knew we had the winning look.
 This combination allows for the gorgeous patterned tile on the wow-factor wall to speak for itself and without competing with the dark wood.

 Here is a sample of the tile we decided on for the feature wall.
 And for the rest of the backsplash walls we chose a warm white porcelain matte finish so as to not take away from the feature wall.